 Today's Weather: Mostly Sunny and Very Warm

-Strong sunshine is expected to raise temperatures into the low 80s as scattered clouds provide occasional relief during peak daytime hours.
+Residents can enjoy a clear day with highs near 83 degrees and mild winds from the east-southeast providing comfortable outdoor conditions.

-Get ready for a mostly sunny and very warm day in the Metro East area.
-Expect a high near 83 degrees and a low around 56.
-Winds will be light, coming from the east-southeast at 5 to 10 mph, with occasional gusts.
-There's just a slight chance of rain at about 7%, so most of your day should stay dry.
-The temperature will feel about the same as the actual with a pleasant mix of sun and breeze.
+You can expect a mostly sunny and very warm day in the River Bend and Metro East area, with a high near 83 and a low around 59.
+Winds will come in from the east-southeast at about 9 mph, gusting up to 18 mph.
+The chance of rain is very low, under 5 percent.
+It feels like 83 degrees during the afternoon.

-In the morning, look for mostly clear skies and cool temperatures in the mid-50s.
-By afternoon, the sun will be out strong, warming temperatures into the low 80s with scattered clouds.
-The evening will cool nicely with clear skies and calm winds.
-Overnight, skies remain clear with lows dipping to the mid-50s.
+This morning will start cool but clear, warming steadily through the afternoon under plenty of sunshine.
+By evening, partly cloudy skies will appear, with a gentle southeast breeze continuing.
+Overnight, clouds will hold steady with lows near 59 degrees and light winds.
+No rain is expected.

 Get The Latest News!